Additive versus multiplicative parameters - applications in economics and finance: Applications of the multiplicative model

-where the random component $\eps$ has the distribution $\LN\(0,\sigma\)$.
-To estimate unknown parameters $a$ and $b$ (see Equations \eqref{eq:a_mult} and \eqref{eq:b_mult}) of trend function of the annual rate of interest we take observations of average profitabilities from weekly bids in the years 1992--2009.
-In the observed years there were from 18 to 56 bids per year.
-For these particular years as a mean, the arithmetic, geometric means and median were taken -- see Table~\ref{tab:treasury}.
-Since differences between them are were little, for further calculations $r_i$, were taken as $r_i$ the arithmetic means from annual profitabilities of bids in a particular year.
+To estimate the unknown parameters $a$ and $b$ (see equations \eqref{eq:a_mult} and \eqref{eq:b_mult}) of the trend function of the annual rate of interest we make use of the observations of the average profitabilities from weekly bids in the years 1992--2009.
+In the observed years, there were from 18 to 56 bids per year.
+For these particular years, the arithmetic and geometric means as well as the medians were taken as the means---see Table~\ref{tab:treasury}.

+Since differences between them are small, we take as $r_i$ the arithmetic mean from the annual profitabilities of bids in a particular year.

+We will test the hypothesis of normality of $\ln\eps$ using the modified Jarque--Bera test.
+Let $n$ be the sample size, $b_1^{1/2}=m_3/m_2^{3/2}$, $b_2=m_4/m_2^2$, where $m_i$ is the $i$-th central moment of the observations $m_i=\sum\(c_j-\bar{x}\)^i/n$, and $\bar{x}$ the sample mean.
+For testing normality we use the Jarque--Bera test modified by \cite{Urzua:correct} (see also \cite{Thadewald2004Jarque}):